In affiliate marketing, performance is everything. The more your affiliates sell, the more your business grows — it’s a win-win, right?

 Here are a few practical and creative examples to inspire your setup:

-Tiered commission based on affiliate tag
+Tiered commission based on orders and affiliate tag

 Let’s say you want to set different commission rates based on the number of orders for affiliates belonging to your “Gold” tag or group.